mostvotedplaya/PHP-Upload/README.md

 The remove and move methods could give an error so you should check the php documentation for more information about that.

-For production usage i would personally build an array of the upload errors from the php website and leave 0 as unchanged so you can have two methods of returning so you could do abit like example 2:

 <b>Example Usage:<b>
 ```php
    <form method="post" action="upload.class.php" enctype="multipart/form-data">